KSSONE/centerstage/README.md

 * Android Studio users need to be connected to the Internet the first time they build the app (in order to download needed packages for the build).
 * Version 5.5 was a moderately large off-season, August 2020, drop.
 It's worth reviewing those release notes below also.
 * Version 5.5 and greater will not work on older Android 4.x and 5.x phones.
 Users must upgrade to an approved Android 6.x device or newer.
-* The default PIDF values for REV motors have been reverted to the default PID values that were used in the 2018-2019 season
+* The default PIDF org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values for REV motors have been reverted to the default PID org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values that were used in the 2018-2019 season
-    * This change was made because the 2018-2019 values turned out to work better for many mechanisms
+    * This change was made because the 2018-2019 org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values turned out to work better for many mechanisms
     * This brings the behavior of the REV motors in line with the behavior of all other motors
-    * If you prefer the 2019-2020 season's behavior for REV motors, here are the PIDF values that were in place, so that you can manually set them in your OpModes:
+    * If you prefer the 2019-2020 season's behavior for REV motors, here are the PIDF org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values that were in place, so that you can manually set them in your OpModes:
       <br>
       **HD Hex motors (all gearboxes):**
-      Velocity PIDF values: `P = 1.17`, `I = 0.117`, `F = 11.7`
+      Velocity PIDF org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values: `P = 1.17`, `I = 0.117`, `F = 11.7`
-      Position PIDF values: `P = 5.0`
+      Position PIDF org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values: `P = 5.0`
       **Core Hex motor:**
-      Velocity PIDF values: `P = 4.96`, `I = 0.496`, `F = 49.6`
+      Velocity PIDF org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values: `P = 4.96`, `I = 0.496`, `F = 49.6`
-      Position PIDF values: `P = 5.0`
+      Position PIDF org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values: `P = 5.0`

 ### New features
 * Includes TensorFlow inference model and sample OpModes to detect Ultimate Goal Starter Stacks (four rings vs single ring stack).